Day 2 Ribbon Lake Campground to Kananaskis Village 17.8 km 309 m Elevation Gain, 945m Elevation Loss, 5 hrs 57 min.

 We arrived at the junction with Terrace South Trail at 12:55pm.
 We had covered 10km in 4 hours, including lunch and numerous stops to enjoy the views.
 All in all a very nice hike.

 The Terrace South Trail is a rolling ski trail that leads from the village at Kananaskis to the Galetea Trail.
 For hiking there is very little of interest for the bulk of the trail.
 The trail is mostly in the trees away from the river in the valley below providing few opportunities for views of the mountains that were all around us.
-I set a rapid pace in an effort to “just get it done” but received some negative feedback on the pace from Emily, saying something about short legs.
+I set a rapid pace in an effort to “just get it done” but received some negative feedback on the pace from Micah, saying something about short legs.
 We did stop on a high ridge to view the restoration of the golf courses that were devastated by the floods.
 We covered the 7.6km in 1hr 45min, arriving back at the car at 2:30pm.

 Despite finishing on the ski trail the trip was an amazing hike.
 It was very nice not to do an out and back.
 Doing a circular route had us on new trail the entire way.
 Ribbon Lake is an amazing destination and going up the chains added to the experience.
 Guinns Pass and the views offered added a sense of grandeur to the trip as the views extended to the horizon in all directions.